4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

     *   en una lista desplegable
     *   en un área combo box
     *   in a unit button (switch from value x to value x+1)
-    *   in a check box (switch between checked/unchecked)
+    *   en una casilla de selección (cambia entre marcado/desmarcado)
 *   **On Clicked**: When the user clicks on a button installed using the "event" *valueType* attribute, an `On Clicked` event will be generated.
-This event is managed by the programmer.
+Este evento es gestionado por el programador.
 *   **On Alternative Click**: When the user clicks on an ellipsis button ("alternateButton" attribute), an `On Alternative Click` event will be generated.
-This event is managed by the programmer.
+Este evento es gestionado por el programador.